Seasonal Garden Makeovers – From Spring Blooms to Winter Wonderlands

 Spring: A New Beginning

 Spring is nature’s way of hitting the reset button, making it the perfect time to breathe new life into your garden.
 Start by waking up your garden with some early maintenance.
 Clear out dead vegetation and debris, and trim back any overgrown bushes or perennials that were left to winter.
+If you notice any unwanted guests, such as skunks taking up residence under your porch, call a nuisance wildlife removal service to prevent damage and protect your family and pets.
 This helps prevent diseases and pests from proliferating as the temperatures rise.

 Planting bulbs in spring is practically a rite of passage for any gardener.
 Daffodils, tulips, and hyacinths are not just beautiful, but they’re also some of the first pops of colour to emerge in your garden each year.
 For instant colour, consider adding polyanthus or primroses, which thrive in the cool spring air.